Resolving Exposure to Secondhand Smoke In Apartments and Condos

 5) Approach management or put it in writing

 Discuss the problem with management to try to resolve the problem.
 If that does not produce results, putting your complaint in writing may help show management you are serious.
 Sending copies of your correspondence to your local tobacco-prevention program may help.
 GASP has a sample letter-writing tool that could be used to communicate with management.
-Educate management on how smoke-free policies reduce maintenance and cleanup costs, and reduce fire danger.
+Educate management on how smoke-free policies reduce maintenance and cleanup costs and reduce fire danger.
 Most Coloradans do not smoke and prefer to live in a smoke-free building.
 GASP’s Colorado Guide to Establishing No-Smoking Policies in Multiunit Housing may be helpful.

 6) Seek out others for support